theakshayraj/terraform-aws-drupal/README.md

 ## Requirements

 - Install Terraform
 - Sign up for AWS
-- A valid AMI, followed by next section
+- Make
+- Packer
+- Terraform

 ## AMI
 If you run AWS EC2 instances in AWS, then you are probably familiar with the concept of pre-baking Amazon Machine Images (AMIs).